SonaliP11/yummytummy/README.md

 - **PostgreSQL**: For database management.
 - **Unsplash & Chatgpt**: For providing high-quality images used in the application
 - **Font Awesome**: For icons used throughout the site.
-- **Code**: The CI walkthrough project 'I think therefore I blog' was used to refer back to to give help during the process.
-When stuck or needing some advice, my first check was with my walkthrough project and the documentation on the LMS learning portal of previous lessons.
+- **CI LMS**: For code related to sign-in, sign-out, register.
+I have used CI walkthrough project 'I think therefore I blog' for the code during the process.
+My first check was with my walkthrough projects when stuck.
 - **Bootstrap**: HTML & CSS uses [Bootstrap Version 5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/)